 - Old Hamlin Restaurant: An old family-owned restaurant that’s been around since the 1940s and serves up some delicious meals.
 Their lunch and breakfast are real standouts with homemade bread and a great beef steak sandwich—reliably great service.

 - Table 14: They serve southern-inspired cuisine served in an upscale environment.
 Come expecting exceptional service and some wonderful dishes.

 - Kuntry Kubbard: A classic little hole-in-the-wall that serves up wonderful no-frills food.
 Classic American dishes such as burgers, sandwiches, and breakfast.

 Travel Planning Resources for the USA

-- Rent a Car: We check car rental rates on Discover Car Hire and find they provide some of the best rates!
+- Rent a Car: We checked car rental rates on Discover Car Hire and found they provide some of the best rates!

-- Travel Gear: Check out all our travel gear recommendations to ensure you have everything before your trip!
+- Travel Gear: Check out all our recommendations to ensure you have everything before your trip!

 - Travel Credit Card: We save thousands of dollars annually by using our travel credit card for our purchases and redeeming those points for free travel.
 See our favorite cards here.

 I hope you enjoyed this guide on the best things to do in Ludington.
 Hopefully, you found it useful.
 Here are a few relevant articles for more travel around Michigan.